In collaboration with Reflections Holiday Parks

 In addition to Lake Ainsworth being right next to the holiday park, the beach was only a five-minute walk from our cabin.
 It was so lovely to be able to enjoy both the serenity and stillness of the lake and the crashing sound of the ocean waves.

-Reflections Holiday Parks Lennox Head is right beside Lake Ainsworth and is one of our favourite things about this holiday destination; it’s a great swimming alternative for younger children.
+Otherwise know as the Lake Ainsworth Caravan Park, Reflections Holiday Parks Lennox Head is right beside Lake Ainsworth and is one of our favourite things about this holiday destination; it’s a great swimming alternative for younger children.
 We probably spent more time at Lake Ainsworth than Lennox beach because it was calm, the water was warmer, and Master E found it easier to stand up swim.

 Don’t be put off by Lake Ainsworth’s colour though.
 Although it may look like you’re about to take a dip in Coca-Cola, it’s a tea-tree stained lake and is said to have therapeutic properties.
 The lake is surrounded by beautiful shady trees which provide numerous spots to sit and relax.
 Right over from the villa, is a little beach on the lake with lovely shady trees, I could have sat there all day watching the kids paddle.